 As developers, we notice significant delays on the API end from time to time.
 This has been an ongoing issue for quite a while now.

 Also the permission model with Box is limiting.
 For example an access to a subfolder cannot be taken away until you also take away access to its parent folder.
 This is a restriction isn’t apparent with other cloud storage providers.

-On the whole, Box is still a very good platform.
+On the whole, Box is still a very good cloud storage service.
 And Crescendo enhances the experience for users.